mstruk/strimzi.github.io/_posts/2020-08-25-using-keycloak-authorization.md

  REFRESH_TOKEN=$(/tmp/oauth.sh $USERNAME $PASSWORD)
 ```

-With the `REFRESH_TOKEN` now set as env variable we can now write out the Kafka client configuration for user 'tom':
+With the `REFRESH_TOKEN` set as env variable we can now write out the Kafka client configuration for user 'tom':

 ```
 cat > ~/tom.properties << EOF